 Antwone’s first book, Finding Fish: a memoir, about his inspiring story became a New York Times and National Bestseller.
 His collection of poetry, Who Will Cry for the Little Boy? a national best seller creatively disclosed the road from his tumultuous childhood to the man he is today.
 Antwone’s poetry is featured in Nikki Giovanni’s book, “Hip Hop Speaks to Children.”
 His third book, A Boy Should Know ow To Tie A Tie And Other Lessons For Succeeding In Life, won the ward for Literary Work- Instructional from the 2011 NAACP awards.

-Antwone continues as a prolific writer with his stage project, Antwone Fisher: A Play His most resent screenwriting project is Training Day 2.
+Antwone continues as a prolific writer with his stage project, Antwone Fisher: A Play his most resent screenwriting project is, Bayview Hunters Point.
 Antwone made his film directing debut with a award-winning short film, “My Summer Friend.”
 He produced wrote and directed the 2013 documentary, This Life of Mine.

 About how far he has come, Antwone states, “I think back on a childhood of longing for belonging, and see my life now as what I’ve created out of my dreams.
 An image comes to mind of Mr. Brown at the orphanage in Cleveland, me sitting at her side telling her, ‘You’ll read about me someday.’
 I was definitely dreaming then.
 With no evidence of that ever being possible, I clung to that preposterous vision and with the force of the those dreams willed it and made it happen.
 Not because I needed to be famous, but because I needed a world that made me feel uninvited to be wrong.
 So I imagined myself free, I imagined myself loved, I imagined myself… as somebody.